raspberrypilearning/getting-started-web-dev/en/step_8.md

 [[[huge-emoji]]]

-Add a background image
+Add a background image.

 [[[web-background-image]]]

 [[[add-transparency]]]

-**Tip:** You can style your images with rounded corners or borders
+**Tip:** You can style your images with rounded corners or borders.

 ![Examples of images with dashed or solid borders, drop shadow, and rounded corners.](images/image-borders.png)